ALPHAINVESTO

 Take-Profit (TP)

 A target price where you close your position to lock in gains.
-Alpha Investo signals typically include two or three TP levels.
+Alpha Investo research typically include two or three TP levels.

 Risk-Reward Ratio (R:R)